Hot work environment

 Some workplaces have special challenges related to high temperatures.
 Such workplaces are for instance outdoors in tropical and subtropical areas, such as agricultural work, road paving, outdoor construction, forestry, powerline maintenance, traffic regulation, fire fighting and mining.
 Also, indoor work may be related to very high temperatures, such as work in smelteries.

-Smelteries are examples of workplaces with very high temperatures.
+Iron foundries are workplaces with very high temperatures.

 © G. Tjalvin

 The human body has a core temperature of 37°C. To maintain this temperature the body has several mechanisms.
 In the brain, heat sensors are located in the hypothalamus.
 When temperatures exceeds 37°C they send out warning signals which causes

 - Increased blood flow in the skin to increase heat loss

 This way, the body copes with high temperature levels.
 Body heat balance is simply a balance between the body’s heat gain and heat loss.